-On March 29, former EPA Administrator Scott Pruitt decided to overrule the agency’s scientists and allow the continued use of the pesticide chlorpyrifos.
+On March 29, 2017, then-Environmental Protection Agency Administrator Scott Pruitt decided to overrule the agency’s scientists and allow the continued use of the pesticide chlorpyrifos.

-The decision to reverse the EPA’s previous findings on chlorpyrifos – coming less than two months after Pruitt took over the agency – raised questions about whether he again received policy direction from an industry group.
+The decision — which came less than two months after Pruitt took over the agency — to reverse the EPA’s previous findings on chlorpyrifos raised questions about whether Pruitt received policy direction from an industry group.

-In June 2017, EPA altered the so-called “framework rules” that govern how the agency will select chemicals to assess for safety and make its safety determinations under the Toxic Substances Control Act.
-The law had previously undergone a major update in 2016 – and the new rules released by EPA in June are significantly weaker and less health-protective than previous versions.
+In June 2017, the EPA altered the “framework rules” that govern how the agency selects chemicals to assess for safety and how it makes its safety determinations under the Toxic Substances Control Act.
+The law had undergone a major update in 2016, and the new rules released by EPA in June 2017 were significantly weaker and less health-protective than previous versions.

-The changes closely align with requests made by industry groups and come after Nancy Beck, a former high-level employee of the American Chemistry Council, left her post to join the EPA.
+The changes closely aligned with requests made by industry groups and came after Nancy Beck, a high-level employee of the American Chemistry Council, left her ACC post to join the EPA.

 What we’re seeking: